SMARTRACTECHNOLOGY-PUBLIC/smartcosmos-sdk-java-android-samples/README.md

 ## Profiles Product Authentication

-This example deomnstrates how to authenticate a NTAG encoded for Profiles Product Authentication.
+This example demonstrates how to authenticate a NTAG encoded for Profiles Product Authentication.

 ### Requirements